Terms and Conditions

 execution of this contract and that this contract is not valid until this initial deposit is paid.

 WILL NOT reserve any dates or make any other preparations for Client’s event

 UNTIL this deposit is paid.

-7. What happens if this contract is cancelled.
+7. What happens if this contract is canceled.

 7.1.
 At the Client’s discretion.

 business on the date of the event.
-Client understands that in exchange for this consideration, Client
+Client understands that in exchange for this consideration, the Client

 agrees to the following: